 cherries (sweet, pie), plums, grapes, nectarines, peaches, pumpkins

 901 Bridgeton Pike (Route 77), Mullica Hill, NJ.
 Phone: (856) 478-2500.
 Open: June - Thanksgiving, closed Sundays, Summer: 8 am to 8 pm; Fall: 8 am to 5 pm.
 See this page for Pick your own updates.
 Directions: Route 77 5 miles S of Mullica Hill on Route 77; 3 miles N of Route 40.
-Roadside Market: Apples; pumpkins; all vegetables.
-Apple Varieties: Cortland, Empire, Gala, Golden Delicious, Red Delicious.
-Also Available: Apple cider; apple cider donuts; fall hay rides; WIC and Senior FMNP checks accepted.
+We also have a roadside market / farm stand with Apples; pumpkins; all vegetables.
+Our apple varieties are Cortland, Empire, Gala, Golden Delicious, Red Delicious.
+We also have Apple cider; apple cider donuts; fall hay rides; WIC and Senior FMNP checks accepted.

 A visitor writes on September 05, 2013: "Just wanted to say how great this pick-your-own farm is.
 We picked delicious peaches and sweet-tart blackberries today (Sept.
 5, 2013), at an excellent price.
 The young ladies at the farm stand were polite and helpful, and the orchards were easily accessible and still laden with fruit.
 Highly recommended!"